 - A rental contract or contract of sale of your home, or your proprietor’s permission, for which you need to complete the form 'verklaring bewoning adres' (pdf in Dutch).

-- Original documents from abroad (not older than 1 year) of yourself and of your children, such as certificates of birth, a marriage certificate or a deed of divorce.
+- Original documents from abroad of yourself and of your children, such as certificates of birth, a marriage certificate or a deed of divorce.

 Only English, German and French deeds will be accepted without translation by a sworn translator.
 Foreign documents have to meet the rules for rules for legislation foreign documents.
 These rules depend on the country where the documents were issued.